CS2103AUG2016-W11-C2/main/docs/UserGuide.md

    <dd> Agendum saves your data automatically whenever your task list is updated.
 There is no need to save manually.
 Agendum will save the data at the speicified storage location.
 By default, it will save to `data/todolist.xml` </dd>

    <dt> Q: How do I transfer my data to another computer? </dt>
-   <dd> Firstly, take note of the data storage location that your current todo list is saved at.
-You can check this by looking at the            bottom-right of Agendum.
-Navigate to this location and copy the data file to a portable USB device or hard disk.
+   <dd> Firstly, note down the current save location of Agendum's task data (which is displayed in the bottom status bar).
+In your file directory, navigate to this location and copy the data file to a portable USB device, hard disk or your cloud storage folder.
+Alternatively, you can make use of the <code>store</code> command to transfer the file within Agendum.
 Then, ensure that you have installed Agendum in the other computer.
 Copy the data file from your device onto the other computer, preferrably in the same folder as Agendum.
 Use the <code>load</code> command to load it into Agendum. </dd>

    <dt> Q: Why did Agendum complain about an invalid file directory? </dt>
    <dd> Check if the directory you wish to relocate to exists and if you have enough administrator privileges. </dd>